 Cheesecake in Germany is a very different affair than in the States.
 Though it is also made with cheese in it, it is a special kind called “Quark”.
 Which is denser and more tart than cream cheese.
 So a German cheesecake turns out not as soft and more fluffy.
 But a NY Cheesecake is creamy and more a praline filling in cake form.

-The dough itself is not elaborate, but instead rather easy mixing.
-But the entire baking procedure, that is the elaborate part.
-Here the cake is made in a water bath.
+But we can get through this together.
+The cake is baked in a water bath.
 And the temperature needs to be changed 3 times during baking.
-And then you let it cool for X minutes, before taking it out the form and cutting it, and letting it cool again.
+And then you let it cool for X minutes, before taking it out of the form and cutting it, and letting it cool again.
 I would plan an entire afternoon for this cake where every 30 minutes a little task needs to be done for the cake.
 And don’t forget the long cooling period of 9 hours before cutting into it the first time.
 So yes, elaborate.

 But it is so worth it!
 I love the taste of a cheesecake.
 The mascarpone melts in your mouth.
 The bottom is crumbly, sugary.
 And the filling taste slightly tart and of oranges.
-Just stick to the recipe (word for word) and you will be rewarded with a beautiful (so one without cracks in the top) and tasty cheesecake.
+Just stick to the recipe (word for word) and you will be rewarded with a beautiful and tasty cheesecake.

 Recipe – Orange Cheesecake

-For the crust place 115 g butter in a bowl and microwave for 30 seconds.
+For the crust place 115 g butter in a bowl and microwave for 30 seconds at 600 Watt.
 Add 170 g of flour, 50 g sugar and 1 egg yolk to the bowl and stir together with a fork until it forms a dough.

 Place 1/3 of the dough on the bottom of the pan and push it down evenly in a circle.
 Now run a knife along the sides of the pan and remove the side of your pan.

-now place the bottom part on your baking rack an bake it for 10 minutes at 400° F (200° C, upper- and lower heat), until the bottom crust takes on a light gold-brown.
+Now place the bottom part of the cake on your baking rack and bake it for 10 minutes at 400° F (200° C, upper- and lower heat), until the bottom crust takes on a light gold-brown.

-Meanwhile whip together in a mixing bowl for the filling 400 g plain cream cheese, 250 g mascarpone, 20 g flour and 100 g sugar until it has a consistent creamy texture.
+Meanwhile whip together the filling.
+In a mixing bowl whip 400 g plain cream cheese, 250 g mascarpone, 20 g flour and 100 g sugar until it has a consistent creamy texture.
 Then add the zest of 2 oranges and 1 lemon, as well as the juice of 1 orange and 1/2 lemon.
 One after the other mix in the 3 eggs.
 You want a filling with no clumps in it while being rather liquidy.
 So it is important to mix in the liquid ingredients one after the other, stirring very well in between each addition.

-When you took the bottom crust out of the oven, heat it to 460° F (240° C, upper- and lower heat).
+When you take the bottom crust out of the oven, change the temperature to 460° F (240° C, upper- and lower heat).

-Now add the side of your baking pan again.
-Press the remaining crust evenly on the inside up to the top.
+Now add the side to your baking pan again.
+Press the remaining crust dough evenly on the side up to the top.

-Then take 2 sheets of aluminium foil.
-Place them in a cross and set the pan in the middle.
-Now wrap the foil around the pan.
-Be careful to make it as tight as possible and to leave no gaps or holes up to a height of 2/3 of the pan.
+Next, we need to waterproof the pan, so that we can bake the cake in a water bath.
+For that take 2 sheets of aluminium foil.
+Place them in a cross-form and set the pan in the middle.
+Now wrap the foil up around the bottom and sides of the pan.
+Be careful to make it as tight as possible and to leave no gaps or holes up to a height of at least 2/3 of the pan.